 WHAT IS ERGONOMICS?

 Ergonomics is the discipline of physical therapy that evaluates the potential for musculoskeletal dysfunction or disorders in the workplace.
-Because the workplace is as varied as the number of jobs that exists, expertise in ergonomics requires flexibility and communica-tion between the employer and the expert.
+Because the workplace is as varied as the number of jobs that exist, expertise in ergonomics requires flexibility and communication between the employer and the expert.

-Ergonomics can focus on postural deficits at a desk, lifting and low-ering in an industrial setting, or repetitive use tasks such as answer-ing phones as a receptionist.
-While the range of tasks assessed dur-ing one of our Ergonomic STRIKEs varies quite widely, our goal in assessing your employees is very finite.
-When we help you with Ergonomics, we want to make sure that your employees are able to meet their job function safely, efficiently, and consistently.
+Ergonomics can focus on postural deficits at a desk, lifting and lowering in an industrial setting, or repetitive use tasks such as answering phones as a receptionist.
+While the range of tasks assessed during one of our Ergonomic STRIKEs varies quite widely, our goal in assessing your employees is very finite.
+When we help you with Ergonomics, we want to make sure that your employees can meet their job function safely, efficiently, and consistently.

-During a an Ergonomic STRIKE, your ergonomic consultant is going to study
+During an Ergonomic STRIKE, your ergonomic consultant is going to study

 • Workstation fit for an employee